In a city that lives and dies with tourism there’s going to be a lot of scrapping for your money.

 Area: Gracia | Carrer Olot 5 | Metro: Lesseps or Vallcarca (green L3)

-A dreamy urban park.
-The utopian vision of rich industrialist Eusebi Guell in the early 20th century: who was the man put in charge of its construction?
+A dreamy urban park floating above the city.
+The park was once utopian vision of rich industrialist Eusebi Guell in the early 20th century.
+Who was the man put in charge of its construction?
 Antoni Gaudi.

 Opening times: variable, check the link below.